 What documents are acceptable as proof of identity and foreign status for dependents without an entry date on passport?

-Effective October 1, 2016, the passport will no longer be accepted as a stand-alone identification document for dependents if the passport does not have a date of entry, unless the dependent is from Mexico or Canada.
+The passport is no longer accepted as a stand-alone identification document for dependents if the passport does not have a date of entry, unless the dependent is from Mexico or Canada.
 Applicants will be required to submit (along with the passport) either:

 - U.S. medical records for dependents under age 6, or

 - U.S. school records for dependents under age 18